datacommonsorg/docsite/data_model.md

 -  Various [properties](#property)
 -  A [provenance](#provenance-source-dataset)

-As in other knowledge graphs, each pair of connected nodes is a _triple_ consisting of a _subject _node, _predicate_ (or "edge") and _object_ node.
+As in other knowledge graphs, each pair of connected nodes is a _triple_ consisting of a subject node, predicate (or "edge") and object node.
 The Data Commons knowledge graph is made up of billions of triples.
-The triple is not generally exposed in Data Commons as a concept that you need to know (although can be queried from some APIs).
+The triple is not generally exposed in Data Commons as a concept that you need to know (although it can be queried from some APIs).

 You can get all the information about a node and its edges by looking at the Knowledge Graph browser.
-If you know the [DCID](#unique-identifier-dcid) for a node, you can access it directly by typing `https://datacommons.org/browser/_DCID_`.
+If you know the [DCID](#unique-identifier-dcid) for a node, you can access it directly by typing <code>https://datacommons.org/browser/<var>DCID</var></code>.
 For example, here is the entry for the `City` node, available at [https://datacommons.org/browser/City](https://datacommons.org/browser/City):

 ![KG browser](/assets/images/dc/concept2.png){: width="900"}